Table of Contents

 - An Authorization Form (see below) must be completed and approved before access may be obtained to a former employee’s University computing resources.

-- The department head or managing supervisor of the former employee must complete an Authorization Form, and the department head must sign it.
+- The department head or managing supervisor of the former employee must complete an Authorization Form, and the Vice President/Dean must sign it.

 - The Authorization Form must be sent to the Office of the CISO, 705 Conwell Hall or scanned and emailed to firstname.lastname@example.org.